ArcticTechnology/PythonStarterPackage/README.md

 # Python Starter Package
 The purpose of this project is to show you how to create a standard python package from scratch.
 This project is inspired by this excellent getmyip package by @iamtennislover: [https://github.com/iamtennislover/getmyip] and this great guide on deploying python packages by @sigma-coding: [https://github.com/areed1192/sigma-coding].

-See [PythonStarterPackage_Tutorial.md](https://github.com/ArcticTechnology/PythonStarterPackage/blob/main/doc/PythonStarterPackage_Tutorial.md) in the ```doc/``` directory for a step-by-step setup guide and a detailed explanation of the package resources.
+See [PythonStarterPackage_Tutorial.md](https://github.com/ArcticTechnology/PythonStarterPackage/blob/main/doc/PythonStarterPackage_Tutorial.md) in the ```doc/``` directory for a step-by-step tutorial on how to deploy a package.
+If you are using this starter package for the first time, I definitely recommend doing the tutorial first.

-This package can also be used as the skeleton for when you first start building your own packages.
-To do this, follow the instructions below to install and test this package.
+This package can also be used as the skeleton for each time you create a new package.
+Use the instructions below install, test, and deploy the package.

 Below are the Github and PyPi resources for this package.
 * Github repo: https://github.com/ArcticTechnology/PythonStarterPackage